Rockatweb/Vue-Webpack-Skeleton-with-Plugins/README.md

-# Vue_Webpack_Skeleton
+# Vue Skeleton with Webpack

-A Vue installation with Webpack, Babel, Sass, jQuery, momentjs, axios and google maps
+repository for a skeleton of Vue and Webpack